-There are situations where you want to configure Acunetix WVS to exclude a portion of web application from crawling / scanning.
-This might be required if the web application being scanned is too big, or if scanning part of the site might trigger unwanted actions.
-There are 2 ways to instruct Acunetix to omit scanning part of your web application.
+There are situations where you may need to configure Acunetix to exclude a portion of web application from crawling and scanning.
+This might be required if the web application being scanned is too large, or if scanning part of the site might trigger unwanted actions such as submitting data.
+There are two ways to instruct Acunetix to omit scanning part of your web application.

-The easiest method is to scan a directory on the site – e.g. http://testphp.vulnweb.com/AJAX/.
-Acunetix will only scan the of the site which is found in the /AJAX/ location, and will not scan any URLS which are above the /AJAX/ path.
-For this to work correctly, the URL needs to end in a forward slash (/).
+The simpler method, is to directly scan a directory on the site – for example, http://testphp.vulnweb.com/AJAX/.
+Acunetix will only scan the /AJAX directory of the site and the files and directories below it.
+Acunetix will not scan any URLs which are above the /AJAX path.

 Exclude Paths in a Target’s Settings

 The second method is to make use of the the Excluded Paths option, which enables you to specify a list of directories and files to be excluded from a crawl.
 Multiple paths may be excluded for each Target.